DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/custom-theme.md

 ```

 ### Plugins
-Having implemented all the required components, we can proceed to writing a theme plugin.
-It is a simple task: just import a base plugin from the core package and provide it with your theme components.
+Once you implement all the required components, create a theme plugin.
+Inside of it, import a base plugin from the core package and provide your theme components to it:

 ```jsx
 import { TableHeaderRow as TableHeaderRowBase } from '@devexpress/dx-react-grid';